History of the University of Virginia: Background

-In 1802, while serving as President of the United States, Jefferson wrote to artist Charles Willson Peale that his concept of the new university would be "on the most extensive and liberal scale that our circumstances would call for and our faculties meet".
+In 1802, while serving as president of the United States, Jefferson wrote to artist Charles Willson Peale that his concept of the new university would be "on the most extensive and liberal scale that our circumstances would call for and our faculties meet".
 Virginia was already home to The College of William & Mary, but Jefferson lost confidence in his alma mater, partly because of its religious stances and lack of courses in the sciences.
 Although Jefferson had flourished under the tutelage of College of William & Mary professors William Small and George Wythe, his concerns with the College became great enough by 1800 that he wrote: "We have in that State, a college just well enough endowed to draw out the miserable existence to which a miserable constitution has doomed it."
 Thus, he began planning a university more aligned with his educational ideals.
+Jefferson also pushed for the establishment of the planned university to prevent young Southern men from attending Northern colleges where they might be exposed to anti-slavery sentiment; the historian Leslie M. Harris describes the university as being founded partly as a "pro-slavery bulwark".

 Founding

-The University of Virginia stands on a farm that had once been owned by American Revolutionary War veteran (and eventual fifth President of the United States), James Monroe.
+The University of Virginia stands on a farm that had once been owned by American Revolutionary War veteran (and eventual fifth president of the United States), James Monroe.
 Guided by Jefferson, the school laid its first building's cornerstone in late 1817, and the Commonwealth of Virginia chartered the new college on January 25, 1819.
-John Hartwell Cocke ted with James Madison, Monroe, and Joseph Carrington Cabell to fulfill Jefferson's dream to establish the university.
+John Hartwell Cocke led efforts with James Madison, Monroe, and Joseph Carrington Cabell to fulfill Jefferson's dream to establish the university.
 Cocke and Jefferson were appointed to the building committee to supervise the construction.

 In the presence of James Madison, the Marquis de Lafayette toasted Jefferson as "father" of the University of Virginia at the school's inaugural banquet in 1824.
 The university's first classes met on March 7, 1825.
 Other universities of the day allowed only three choices of specialization: medicine, law, and religion.
 Under Jefferson's guidance, the University of Virginia became the first in the United States to allow specializations in such diverse fields as astronomy, architecture, botany, philosophy, and political science.
 Jefferson explained, "This institution will be based on the illimitable freedom of the human mind.
 For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it."

 The non-denominational chapel near the Rotunda of the university was established in 1890, beyond the original scope of Jefferson's plans.